 MICROCHIPS

-A Microchip can SAVE the life of
+A Microchip can SAVE the life of your pet.

-your pet.
 It is quick and relatively painless.
-Two of the major brands of microchips are AVID and HomeAgain.

 This small amount of money may mean the difference between life and death to your pet.
 Although not all shelters or vet offices scan animals to look for microchips, some do and so it is worth the chance that the place your animal may be taken to, does scan.
 You decide what a chance of saving a friend's life is worth!
-NOTE: Your pet should ALWAYS wear an Identification tag on their collar since individuals such as your neighbors cannot view microchips.
-Often however, tags are lost or collars removed and then the microchip would be the only means of identifying you as the owner. |

 * Dogs and Cats MUST be at least 6 months of age. *

-Frequently Asked
+Frequently Asked Questions

-PLEASE READ -
+PLEASE READ

 Remember that 'most' shelters or your vet office only 'inserts' the microchip.